 What is the cocktail dress code for ladies?

-Cocktail attire for ladies describes outfits designed to wear at evening parties and similar semi-formal events.
+Cocktail attire for ladies describes outfits designed to be worn at evening parties and similar semi-formal events.

 What does cocktail attire mean for a man?

-Cocktail attire for men means wearing a specific dress code: a relaxed suit without a front pocket (or jacket), shirt, leather shoes, and a tie (never a bow tie).
+Cocktail attire for men means wearing a dress code: a relaxed suit without a front pocket (or jacket), a shirt, leather shoes, and a tie (never a bow tie).

 Does cocktail attire mean a suit?

-Cocktail attire does not mean a suit but rather the whole outfit ensemble for a particular type of evening event.
+Cocktail attire does not mean a suit but the whole outfit for a particular type of evening event.